ionelmc/python-aspectlib/README.rst

 * Whole-module weaving
 * *Concerns* (see `docs/todo.rst`)
 * Using strings as weaving targets - so you don't have to import your targets

+If ``aspectlib.weave`` doesn't work for your scenario please report a bug !

 Requirements
 ============